top of page

 Artificial Intelligence

-AI tools are wonderful and are changing the world!
-You should learn to use them well!
-And you can use them for anything you'd like in this class.
+You can use them for anything you'd like in this class.

 You're all welcome to be open about how you use this resource, especially if you find something helpful or interesting.
 We're all here to learn and build new skills.